JCP1 - A Java based DIY automaton!

 • It can also say quotes from fameous people

-• Ask it about how far away an obstacle is in front of it
+• Ask it about how far away an obstacle is in front of it (simple sonar range)

-• Has a user interface with information about every module - connect screen or use vnc/remote desktop
+• Has a simple user interface with information about every module - connect screen or use vnc/remote desktop

 • Ask it about CPU load and battery state